How the COVID-19 crisis has prompted a revolution in scientific publishing

 The COVID-19 pandemic has forever altered our lives.
 But even in the face of unprecedented disruption and tragedy, the scientific community is experiencing a foundational, and hopeful, shift.
 As researchers race to better understand the virus, they’re disseminating their findings more rapidly, at higher quantities, and more publicly than ever before.
-By prompting a mad dash for knowledge, COVID-19 has placed scientific inquiry firmly in the public domain, and expedited the movement towards open science.
+By prompting a mad dash for knowledge, COVID-19 has placed scientific inquiry firmly in the public domain, and expedited the movement toward open science.

 In large part, this shift has been due to the rise of preprints—scientific manuscripts that are made available in advance of their formal peer review and publication.
 As the coronavirus death toll surpasses 625,000 worldwide, preprints are accelerating scientific discovery at a time when it’s needed most.
 Unlike the traditional publishing process, which can easily take months or years to complete, researchers can submit a preprint and have it posted within days.
 And while scientific journals often sit behind paywalls, preprints are being made freely accessible to the public and researchers alike.